Join our Undergraduate Open Days

 Where can your social policy degree take you?

 Your Birmingham Social Policy and Criminology degree is evidence of your ability to succeed in a demanding academic environment.
 You will graduate as a highly employable, independent global citizen with a broad range of transferable skills.
-In the latest Complete University Guide league table for 2024, Birmingham is ranked 14th out of 130 institutions surveyed.
-We are ranked the 3rd most targeted university of top UK employers (High Fliers Research 2023).
+In the latest Complete University Guide league table for 2025, Birmingham is ranked 13th out of 130 institutions surveyed.
+Studying at the University of Birmingham will boost your employability prospects - we are the first choice for leading graduate employers searching for graduate recruits (High Fliers Research 2024).

 Employers target Birmingham students for their drive, diversity, communication and problem-solving skills, their team-working abilities and cultural awareness, and our graduate employment statistics have continued to climb at a rate well above national trends.
 If you make the most of the wide range of services available to you on this Social Policy and Criminology degree, you will be able to develop your career from the moment you arrive.